 But got to Limbe he did and when he returned the prices he charged seemed to make the perilous trip worth his while.
 Nevertheless, the hazards of the route were not the only things keeping prices high.
 Inflation was in triple digits and she constantly wondered if she would make it to the next day.
 Prior to the war, she had businesses, she had bank savings, “njang-ehs” and property.

 She scratched her head and winced at the amount of dandruff she had accumulated, with a shortage of water she had not had a bath in days.
-A blue bottled fly buzzed idly by, she flickered away accumulations of dry skin from her broken and unpainted nails, and resisted a descent into a reverie of how things used to be.
+A blue bottled fly buzzed idly by, she flickered away accumulations of dry skin from her broken and unpainted nails, and unsuccessfully resisted the descent into a reverie of how things used to be.

 She was usually up before dawn, and her taxi drivers would be there to pick up their vehicles.
 A driver would take her to Mile 15 to check on her fruit stall before continuing to Limbe, where she ran a cold store, to meet with her favourite fisherman Pa Doti, who operated the largest fishing fleet at Down Beach.
 She supplied fish to a growing network of restaurants and private individuals.
-This provided her with enough income, and combined with her husband’s from a thriving furniture business, they had built a home and had two of their children in Saker Baptist College in Form 1 and Form 3.
+This provided her with enough income, and combined with her husband’s thriving furniture business, they built a home and had two of their children in Saker Baptist College in Form 1 and Form 3.

-With that many groups vying for control of territory, it was little wonder it now took days not minutes to travel between Limbe and Buea.
+With that many groups vying for control of the territory, it was little wonder it now took days not minutes to travel between Limbe and Buea.
 In fact, except for the likes of E’lele, it was out right madness to attempt.
 Although it was difficult to distinguish between these militia and the highway robbers, Emi had no doubt that she preferred to fall in the hands of robbers who would take money from you and leave you alone.
 However, the militias were known to do horrible things to those they did not take a liking to – in addition to robbing them.
 A fate her husband had tragically suffered.

 She called out for Suh, the little boy she had adopted.
 She had rescued him from a mob who were about to do what they had done so many times before, to kill him.
 Her intervention had almost cost her own life, but for the timely intervention of Molimo, who had scolded her for risking her life for the “little mojili”.
 But there was something about the boy that dissolved the emotional corn she had developed during the troubles.
-He was five but the innocence of his youth had been robbed the day a mob had sacked their house in an episode of revenge killing, terminating the lives of his mother, father and two siblings.
+He was five, but the innocence of his youth had been robbed the day a mob had sacked their house in an episode of revenge killing, terminating the lives of his mother, father and two siblings.
 He had survived only because he had gone to buy “puff-puff” but by the time he had returned his world was no more than a smouldering pyre.
-He had wandered dazed and confused for a week and ultimately fell into the hands of a militia, “Keep Fako Clean”, whose raison-d’etre was to remove all foreigners from the area.
-It was an argument for whose turn it was to dispatch the boy that brought Emi to his rescue.
+He had wandered dazed and confused for a week and ultimately fell into the hands of a militia, “Keep Fako Clean”, whose raison-d’être was to remove all foreigners from the area.
+It was an argument for whose turn it was to dispatch the boy that had brought Emi to his rescue.
 She had clothed, fed and given him shelter.
-However, she had heard of the grumbling of some members of the “Keep Fako Clean” militia that it was only a matter of time before they did what they had to do.
+However, she had heard the grumbling of some members of the “Keep Fako Clean” militia that it was only a matter of time before they did what they had to do.
 This was war and there could be no mercy in the South-West, as mercy was not being shown in the North-West, they argued.

-By Lloney Monono, UK
+By Lloney Monono, Maidenhead, UK

 This is a work of fiction.
-Names, characters, businesses, places, events and incidents are either products of the authors imagination or used in a fictitious manner.
+Names, characters, businesses, places, events and incidents are either products of the author’s imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.